benjaminkott/bootstrap_package/Documentation/Configuration/Extension/Index.rst

 Use RealURL Config from BootstrapPackage
 ========================================
-The Boostrap Package comes with its own RealURL configuration and will override your Configuration by default.
+The Bootstrap Package comes with its own RealURL configuration and will override your Configuration by default.
 If you want to use your own RealURL config you can disable this option.

 **Configuration can be found here:**